0xFableOrg/0xFable/docs/architecture.md

 - `atoms.ts` — This defines the atoms that actually store the state.
 These atoms *should not* be read directly.
-Instead, use `hooks.ts` to read them from React, and functions from `read.ts` and `actions.ts` to read or write the store.
+Instead, use `hooks.ts` to read them from React, and functions from `read.ts` and `write.ts` to read or write the store.
-- `hooks.ts`, `read.ts`, `actions.ts` — These define React hooks and function that abstract over the
+- `hooks.ts`, `read.ts`, `write.ts` — These define React hooks and function that abstract over the
   store, which will let us swap the store management library in the future if required.
 - `network.ts` — Defines functions to fetch blockchain data, taking care of various things such as retries, throttling, filtering zombies (i.e., a request completing after a more recent one